Economy of Ukraine: 1991 to 2000

-On 24 August 1991, Ukraine established its independence from the Soviet Union.
+On 24 August 1191, Ukraine established its independence from the Soviet Union.
 The new state's economy suffered huge output declines and soaring inflation in the following years.
-Ukraine saw hyperinflation in the early 1990s because of a lack of access to financial markets and massive monetary expansion to finance government spending, while output declined sharply.
+Ukraine saw hyperinflation in the early 1990s because of a lack of access to financial markets and massive monetary expansion to finance government spending, while output declined sharply this was catastrophic for the economy because it undid decades of hard-fought economic progress and people became poorer.
 Huge output declines and soaring inflation was at the time common to most former Soviet republics, but Ukraine was among the hardest hit by these problems.

-In response to this hyperinflation the National Bank of Ukraine replaced the national currency, the karbovanets, with the hryvnia in September 1996 and pledged to keep it stable in relation to the US dollar.
+In response to hyperinflation the National Bank of Ukraine replaced the national currency, the karbovanets, with the hryvnia in September 1996 and pledged to keep it stable in relation to the U.S. dollar.
 The currency remained unstable through the late 1990s, particularly during the 1998 Russian financial crisis.

 Deep recession during the 1990s led to a relatively high poverty rate, but beginning in 2001, seven straight years of economic growth, raised the living standard for most citizens.
-A World Bank report in 2007 noted: "Ukraine recorded one of the sharpest declines in poverty of any transition economy in recent years.
+A World Bank report in 2007 noted that: "Ukraine recorded one of the sharpest declines in poverty of any transition economy in recent years.
 The poverty rate, measured against an absolute poverty line, fell from a high of 32% in 2001 to 8% in 2005."
 The UN noted that Ukraine had overcome absolute poverty, and that there was only relative poverty in 2009.